The History of Wareham Camera Club

 From an early focus on black and white prints, the club has kept pace with new technology and is now firmly in the digital age.
 During the transition from film photography to digital images, the club organized a series of workshops to help members adapt.
 Workshops still form a part of the club programme, and provide support and encouragement to help members improve their photographic skills.

 The club has also worked within the local community through a number of initiatives, including support for the Wareham in Bloom project, sponsoring the visit of young people from Chernobyl, and giving talks at local day-care centres.
 The club has also worked with the Purbeck School to organize a photographic competition to help young people develop their photographic skills..

 Many people have contributed to the growth and success of the club over the years, but it would be invidious to mention individuals by name.
 The continued success of the club is very much due to having a very active and enthusiastic committee throughout its existence.

 A number of individual members have gained qualifications with the Royal Photographic Society, and many have achieved success in national photographic competitions.
 Members have a wide range of interests and abilities, but all benefit from the opportunity to share their enthusiasm with like-minded people.

-This year, we celebrate with pride and satisfaction our 50th anniversary.
+We celebrate with pride and satisfaction our Club which was founded in 1964.
 Photography – especially the technology – has evolved over this period, but what has not changed is the enthusiasm of our club members for photography, and the friendly club atmosphere.